datopian/playbook/culture/README.md

 ### Open-minded Rigour

 You are open to new approaches and new ideas.
 You question received wisdom and, most of all, yourself ("Am I sure?").
 One of the greatest pitfalls as human beings is that we get attached to our views, we identify with them, and we hold on them for dear life.
 Freedom and power comes from holding our views lightly.

 At the same time time open-mindedness does not mean "anything goes" -- astrology and astronomy are *not* equally valid!
 This open-mindedness is paired with rigour and a respect for expertise.
 Everything can be questioned -- but judiciously.
 The Zen Master knows more than the novice.
 Furthermore, what an expert knows may not be easily articulated so we also respect intuition and judgment as well as analysis and evidence.

+At the same time open-mindedness does not mean "anything goes" -- astrology and astronomy are *not* equally valid!
+This open-mindedness is paired with rigour and a respect for expertise.
+Everything can be questioned -- but judiciously.
+The Zen Master knows more than the novice.
+Furthermore, what an expert knows may not be easily articulated so we also respect intuition and judgment as well as analysis and evidence.

 ## Our Principles